AEADataEditor/aeadataeditor.github.io/_guidance/preparing-for-data-deposit.md

 title: Preparing your files for verification
 toc: true
 date: 2021-04-08
+last_modified: 2023-09-07
 ---

 This document describes how to best **prepare a replication package** for an AEA journal.
-Much of the guidance here is not specific to our journals - in fact, the document links to other websites for tutorials, best practices, etc. The best moment to do the preparation described here is, in fact, when you start the project, not once you have had your manuscript conditionally accepted.
+Much of the guidance here is not specific to our journals - the document links to other websites for tutorials, best practices, etc. The best moment to do the preparation described here is, in fact, when you start the project, not once you have had your manuscript conditionally accepted.
 However, all steps here can and have been successfully performed at the point of conditional acceptance.

 > ![Link to DCAS Icon](https://datacodestandard.org/assets/img/DCAS-1.0.png)
 The Data Editor of the American Economic Association endorses DCAS,